Skip to content ↓

 Now it is over to you!

-Submit your findings here - Or email excellence@yateacademy.co.uk We can't wait to see what you learn!
+Submit your findings here - Or email excellence@yateacademy.co.uk.

-Watch the Assembly delivered to students here:
+Watch the assembly delivered to students here:

 You have not allowed cookies and this content may contain cookies.